 Measurement Description Line Ripple The RMS and peak-to-peak values of the line frequency portion of the AC signal.
-Switching Ripple The RMS and peak-to-peak values of the input signal.
-Efficiency The ratio of output power to input power for a power conversion circuit.
+Note: RMS is measured at the configured ripple frequency Switching Ripple The RMS and peak-to-peak values of the input signal.
+Note: RMS is measured at the configured ripple frequency Efficiency The ratio of output power to input power for a power conversion circuit.
 Turn On Time Measures the time from when the input voltage is applied to the DUT to the time when the output voltage reaches a steady level.
 Turn Off Time Measures the time from when the input voltage is removed from the DUT to the time when the output voltage reaches a zero level.

-NOTE.
-You should take the Turn On Time and Turn Off Time measurements independently.
+Note: You should take the Turn On Time and Turn Off Time measurements independently.
 Turn On Time and Turn Off Time measurements use the Power Preset function to optimize the settings and trigger to measure the DUT power-on signal, which may result in inaccurate measurements for other measurement types.

-NOTE.
-If you save a session file that includes power measurements, make sure to recall (load) the session file into an instrument with the same number of channels that was used to create the session file.
+Note: If you save a session file that includes power measurements, make sure to recall (load) the session file into an instrument with the same number of channels that was used to create the session file.